loganc04/troisjs.github.io/src/guide/core/camera.md

 <Camera ref="camera" />
 ```

-You can then access ThreeJS camera in your component script :
+You can then access three.js camera in your component script :

 ```js
 const camera = this.$refs.camera.camera;